ichimichi/exercise-bt-loops-dowhile/PROBLEM.md

-## Problem Statement: Check whether a number is palindrome##
+## Problem Statement: Check whether a number is palindrome

 **Given a number find whether it is a palindrome using do-while loop and BigInteger**

 **This exercise contains a class named Palindrome with the following methods:**

     +palindromeValidator(BigInteger) : String
-             - Should take a BigInteger value as input and return an string
+             - Should take a BigInteger value as input and return a string
-             - All operations has should be done as BigInteger do not cast to primitive datatypes
+             - All operations should be done as BigInteger do not cast to primitive datatypes
              - Should return error string when value is single digit or negative value
 --------------------------------------------------------
     +getValue() : void